Push present

-A push present (also called a push gift) is a present a partner or family gives to the mother to mark the occasion of her giving birth to their child.
+A push present (also called a push gift or a baby bauble) is a present a partner, family member, or boss gives to the mother to mark the occasion of her giving birth to their child.
 In practice the present may be given before or after the birth, or even in the delivery room.
 The giving of push presents has supposedly grown in the United States in recent years.
+However, it is at the discretion of the partner or father.

 Possible origins

+"The exact origin of push presents or baby baubles is hard to pinpoint.
+Some believe this tradition hails back to several hundred years ago, stemming from places such as the UK, India, and Egypt, symbolizing fertility, strength, and the preciousness of new life.
+Jewelry is thought to have been the most customary gift.
+These lovely gestures of appreciation were given to the mother to acknowledge and commemorate the effort that went into such a momentous occasion."

+"Whether old or new, the practice seems to have gained a renewed popularity in the United States over the last few decades and has evolved beyond just jewelry.
+These gifts have become a cherished way for partners, family members, and friends to express their love and gratitude to the expectant parent for their incredible journey and sacrifices".

+Until recently it was passed on largely by word of mouth or peer pressure among both mothers and fathers.
+Though "push present" is a recent term, a gift of jewelry to a new mother has been practiced throughout different cultures and time periods.
+For example, Napoleon gave the Napoleon Diamond Necklace to his wife Marie Louise upon the birth of their son in 1811.

-There is no conclusive evidence that the present was invented by the jewelry industry to sell more goods, and until recently it was passed on largely by word of mouth or peer pressure among both mothers and fathers.
-According to Linda Murray, the executive editor of BabyCenter, "It's an expectation of moms these days that they deserve something for bearing the burden for nine months, getting sick, ruining their body.
-The guilt really gets piled on."
+According to Linda Murray, the executive editor of BabyCenter, "It's an expectation of moms these days that they deserve something for bearing the burden for nine months, getting sick, ruining their body."
 Other sources trace the development of the present to the increased assertiveness of women, allowing them to ask for a present more directly, or the increased involvement of the men in pregnancy, making them more informed of the pain and difficulty of pregnancy and labor.